email: roadarch@outlook.com

 2020 and 2021:

 The Citizens State Bank was advertised as the "Bank of Tomorrow" when it was built in 1958.
 It was designed by Robert Roloff of Bailey, Bozalis, Dickinson & Roloff.
 The building is now simply referred to as the "Gold Dome".
 It cost over $1 million to build and features a gold, anodized aluminum geodesic dome roof.
 The building was nearly demolished in 2001.
 It was restored from 2001-2003 and is now listed on the National Register of Historic Places.
 The building was then used as an event center, a bar, retail and office space.
 The original ceiling, teller booths, steel vault doors, safe deposit boxes, and terrazzo floor were preserved.
 The Gold Dome's companion office tower, the Citizens Bank Tower, was also restored and converted into luxury apartments.
 In 2013, the building was sold to TEEMCO.
 However, that plan fell through and the building remains vacant.
 In 2016, there were reports that the building would house a Natural Grocers supermarket.
 That deal also fell through.
 In 2019, the drive-thru building (second row, third photo above) was demolished.
+In 2024, the latest proposed use is as a live entertainment venue.
 For more, see these websites: 1, 2, and 3. [map]